Staq Infrastructure Overview

 EC2 Instances: Isolation and Security

 Every site runs in isolation, using a unique Linux user with strict permissions to maintain privacy and security.
-For example, each site is allocated up to 10 simultaneous PHP processes (easily configurable to more), ensuring complete separation from other sites' resources.
+Each site is allocated up to 10 simultaneous PHP processes (easily configurable to more), ensuring complete separation from other sites' resources.

 Auto-Healing and Emergency Recovery